alex-lairan/orchestrator-crystal/README.md

 end
 ```

-That it, now call this super class !
+That it, now call this orchestrator class !

 ```crystal
 composer = UserRegistration.new